0hscar/profile_comparison/README.md

 - **Double API call on direct compare via nearby / similar list**
 - **After change to response.parse -> location / address gets ignored on OpenAI call.
 CRUCIAL FIX BEFORE LAUNCH**

+## Scope

+- Serper API (Google) + AI (GPT 4.1-mini) generated suggestions, comparison and extra insights
+- Either choose from a list of nearby / similar restaurant.
+Or Search for multiple by name or "thai food".
+Direct search also available.
+Simple UI implemented to achieve this
+- Designed as a slap-on slide-in feature for an existing Vue app
+- response.parse OpenAI call used for faster response times and structured returns -- Caching prompts, responses and fetched data from Serper API.
+-- Feeds changeable data last into the AI prompt as OpenAI auto caches and it redoes it when it finds changed data.

+## Explain
+- temperature. the lesser number minimized changeability in repsonses.
+Less varying answers, can be experimented with
+- csrf_exempt protects from unauthorized third party sites.

+## Left out
+- Chart generation/ visualization. -> future
+- Preview improvements using the AI generated content. --> Is a future feature in my mind, doesn't fit in a MVP
+- Web Scraping --> A massive improvement as LLMs based on limited data can get things wrong -> browse.ai recommended
+- Running modern local models if infrastructure can support it.
+-